SolidBlock-cn/extshape/UpdateLog-en.md

 - Added vertical stairs, quarter pieces and vertical quarter pieces.
 Quarter pieces and vertical quarter pieces can be crafted 1:2 from slabs/vertical slabs in crafting tables, and some of those can be crafted 1:4 from full blocks or 1:2 from slabs/vertical slabs in stone cutters.
 - Removed some blocks.
-- Added variant blocks for clay and end stone etc.
+- Added variant blocks for clay and end stone, etc.
 - Removed pressure plates and buttons for some blocks.
 Therefore, some conflicts between recipes have been fixed meanwhile.
 - Adjusted display form of vertical slabs in inventories.
 - Added language support for Traditional Chinese Taiwan, Traditional Chinese Hong Kong and Classical Chinese Language.